The importance of taking your medicines

 - Set an alarm to remind you if a medicine has to be taken at a particular time.

-- Reorder your prescriptions ahead of time to make sure that you never run out.
+- Order repeat prescriptions in plenty of time to make sure that you never run out.

 - If you’re having problems organising your tablets, talk to your pharmacist or GP.
 Some pharmacists will provide blister packs with the tablets already sorted into daily doses.